oscarriddle/.emacs.d/README.md

 # A Personal Lightweight Configuration of Emacs
-  This is my emacs configuration tree, which was maintained since I was in Sato Takashi Lab in Kyoto University, and now added several new packages for fansy and convient features.
+  This is my emacs configuration tree, which was maintained since I was in Sato Takashi Lab in Kyoto University, and now added several new packages for usful and convenient features.
 Light-weight and transportability are considered as the most important things.
 This is my starting point of Emacs Lisps and hopefully it can help you in develop and study.
+  Functions and supported settings are all explained in the comment lines in the init.el.
+The init-locals.el is prepared for you if you have more personal configurations.

 Main Packages Support:
 -